 Overview

 The B.S. degree is recommended as preparation for medical school, veterinary school, dental school, masters and Ph.D. programs in biology, careers in biological research, conservation and environmental management, and teaching at the high school and college level.
-Three options are available for students to specialize within Biology.
+Biology majors can also choose to specialize their major through three optional tracks:

 Biology Core Courses